Snark (Lewis Carroll)

-The Snark is a fictional animal species created by Lewis Carroll.
-This creature appears in his nonsense poem The Hunting of the Snark.
+The snark is a fictional animal species created by Lewis Carroll.
+"Snark" is a portmanteau of "snake" and "shark".
+This creature appears in Carroll's nonsense poem The Hunting of the Snark.
 His descriptions of the creatures were, in his own words, unimaginable, and he wanted that to remain so.

 The origin of the poem

 According to Carroll, the initial inspiration to write the poem – which he called an agony in eight fits – was the final line, For the snark was a boojum, you see.

 Carroll was asked repeatedly to explain the snark.
 In all cases, his answer was he did not know and could not explain.
 Later commentators have offered many analyses of the work.
 One such likens the contemporary Commissioners in Lunacy individually to the ten hunters, noting that Carroll's favourite uncle, Skeffington Lutwidge, himself a member of the commission had, like the poem's Baker, met his end in a "chasm"—Lutwidge was murdered by an asylum inmate called McKave.